al3xandr3/al3xandr3.github.io/_posts/2014-02-09-game-of-life.md

 Over the years, resources availability will naturally vary:

-- Kids don't have any money.
+- Kids don't have money.
-- Parents don't have any time.
+- Parents don't have time.
 - Old's don't have (good) health.

 So there's the need to plan to optimize experience.

 ## Reference
 - http://oliveremberton.com/2014/life-is-a-game-this-is-your-strategy-guide/
+- The Science Behind a Happy Relationship: http://d24w6bsrhbeh9d.cloudfront.net/photo/a09nZ7z_700b_v3.jpg